Project Roadmap – What Are the Actual Benefits of the New Online Tool?

 Our Conclusion on the Current Status of Project Roadmap

-Our tests have led to the following conclusion: at present, Project Roadmap is a very simple feature for the presentation of project parts from Project Online and Azure Boards.
+In our estimation, Project Roadmap is a very simple feature for the presentation of project parts from Project Online, Project for the Web and Azure Boards.

-What has been your experience with the new Project Online feature Roadmap?
+What has been your experience with MS Project Roadmap?
 Please let us know your opinion in a short comment below.

 print this article